-The Roberson building houses offices for the School of FLEX and Online Studies, three classrooms, faculty offices, and the Minchew Auditorium, where chapel is held.
+The Roberson building houses offices for the Department of Flex and Online and the Office of the Registrar.
+It also has four classrooms, faculty offices, and the Minchew Auditorium, where the chapel is held.

 Admissions

 Admission Policies Financial Information The SCU Student